romanz/amodem/doc/README-SSH.md

 $ (trezor|keepkey|ledger)-agent identity@myhost COMMAND --WITH --ARGUMENTS
 ```

 to start the agent in the background and execute the command with environment variables set up to use the SSH agent.
-The specified identity will be used to derive the key for all SSH connections.
+The specified identity is used for all SSH connections.
 The agent will exit after the command completes.

 As a shortcut you can run

 ```
-$ (trezor|keepkey|ledger)-agent _ -s
+$ (trezor|keepkey|ledger)-agent identity@myhost -s
 ```

 to start a shell with the proper environment.